B-Rich/err-seat/README.md

 - !pos silencefuel - Silences the out of fuel notification for a tower: Usage !pos silencefuel <Po...
 - !pos silencefull - Silences notification if a silo/coupling array is full: Usage !pos silenceful...
 - !pos silencesiphon - Silences the siphon notification for a tower: Usage !pos silencesiphon <PosID>
+plus a few admin commands which are documented in the code itself.

 ## misc
 only tested against discord.py with errbot 4.1.3+.